r3cha/example-rails-challenge/source/README.md

 ## Development
 #### Up application
 `docker-compose up`
+Also you can seed database with demo data by: `docker-compose run app rake db:seed`

 #### Run test with docker
-`docker-compose run test rspec`
+Run tests that in ./spec folder `docker-compose run test rspec` if you dont run `docker-compose up` before you will need to build development `rails-test:development` image using `docker-compose build --no-cache --force-rm --pull app`

-Then at http://localhost:3000 you will able to get an API endpoint
+Then at http://localhost:3001/charges you will able to get an API endpoint served serialized charges